teusH/MySense/PyCom/README.md

 * and give feedback

 ## MySense scripts
 The main micropython script which drives the sensor kit is `MySense.py`.
-Use `main.py` to import MySense.py and run `sense.runMe()` to run the kit.
+Use `main.py` to import MySense.py and run `MySense.runMe()` to run the kit.

 The micropython (looks like Python 3) script uses the Adafruit BME280 and BME680 (I2C-bus) python module, SDS011 (Uart 1) module from Rex Fue Feinstaub `https://github.com/rexfue/Feinstaub_LoPy` and Telenor weather station `https://github.com/TelenorStartIoT/lorawan-weather-station` and SSD1306 (Adafruit tiny display SPI-bus).